 Since the early stages of the COVID-19 pandemic, outbreaks in congregate settings such as skilled nursing facilities (1), homeless shelters (2–5), and carceral facilities (6) have been devastating.
 Staff have been known to seed a number of these outbreaks across the United States (6–8).
 As such, routine testing of staff is essential to identify new cases and prevent case importations into resident populations.
 Prior analyses suggest that routine asymptomatic testing is an effective strategy to reduce transmission in homeless shelters (9), in healthcare settings (10), and during airline travel (11).

 In correctional and detention facilities, preventing spillover from the community to facility staff and subsequently into resident populations remains a significant challenge (12).
-Having a robust and responsive testing strategy remains essential to a facility’s success in stopping the spread of COVID-19.
+Having a robust and responsive testing strategy remains essential to a facility’s success in preventing the spread of SARS-CoV-2, the virus that causes COVID-19.
 As of June 7, 2021 the Center for Disease Control and Prevention’s (CDC) Interim Guidance for SARS-CoV-2 Testing in Correctional and Detention Facilities recommends that, after a known or suspected exposure to COVID-19, facility staff who are fully vaccinated should be tested for COVID-19, but need not be quarantined following a negative test if asymptomatic (13).
-Meanwhile, all staff should still be tested routinely due to the high risk of asymptomatic SARS-CoV-2 transmission in congregate-settings.
-This holds for vaccinated and unvaccinated staff as there are numerous vaccine breakthrough cases(14)(15)(16).
-At this time, guidance does not specify when staff should be tested during the work week to minimize the spread of COVID-19 via rapid identification and isolation of new staff cases.
+Meanwhile, all staff should still be tested routinely due to the high risk of asymptomatic SARS-CoV-2 transmission in congregate settings.
+This holds for vaccinated and unvaccinated staff with growing reports of vaccine breakthrough cases in large public gatherings (14), as well as in congregate settings such as health care (15), and correctional (16) facilities.
+At this time, the Interim Guidance for SARS-CoV-2 Testing in Correctional and Detention (13) Facilities does not specify when staff should be tested during the work week to minimize the spread of SARS-CoV-2 via rapid identification and isolation of new staff cases.

-Here we draw on staffing and testing schedules from carceral facilities operated by the California Department of Corrections and Rehabilitation (CDCR) to examine the relationship between staffing and testing schedules and within-facility transmission.
-We present an analytic framework to estimate the effect of variable testing frequencies and delays on SARS-CoV2 transmission.
-We then develop an individual-based model which incorporates CDCR staffing and testing schedules to simulate community acquisition of SARS-CoV2 and subsequent transmission in a congregate setting.
-We use the model to explore the impact of aligning testing schedules with staffing schedules across testing frequency, background community infection rate, and within-facility transmission rate.
+Here we examine the relationship between work schedules, testing schedules, and within-facility transmission.
+We first present an analytic framework to estimate the effect of variable testing frequencies and turnaround time between test administration and isolation on SARS-CoV-2 transmission.
+We then develop an individual-based model which incorporates work and testing schedules influenced by those observed in operations records collected by the California Department of Corrections and Rehabilitation (CDCR) to simulate how community acquisition of SARS-CoV-2 by staff impacts subsequent transmission in a congregate setting.
+We use the model to explore the impact of aligning testing schedules with work schedules across testing frequency, background community infection rate, and within-facility transmission rate.

-METHODS (1253 words)
+METHODS (1262 words)

-Model framework and parameterization for SARS-CoV2
+Model framework and parameterization for SARS-CoV-2

-Building on previous work investigating the effects of non-pharmaceutical interventions (14) and testing (15) on the transmission of infectious diseases, individual contributions to SARS-CoV2 transmission through time were modeled from an infectiousness profile, βt, generated from key biological parameters of the virus that determine the distribution of infectiousness over time.
-We used the probability density function of the triangle distribution to model βt, with infectiousness beginning after the latent period, ending after the duration of the infectious period, and peaking at some point in between (a=tlatent, b=ttot=tinfectious+tlatent, c=tpeak, and a<c<b ; Fig 2a).
+Building on previous work investigating the effects of non-pharmaceutical interventions (17) and testing (18) on the transmission of infectious diseases, individual contributions to SARS-CoV-2 transmission through time were modeled from an infectiousness profile, βt, generated from key biological parameters of the virus that determine the distribution of infectiousness over time.
+We used the probability density function of the triangle distribution to model βt, with infectiousness beginning after the latent period, ending after the duration of the infectious period, and peaking at some point in between (a=tlatent, b=ttot=tinfectious+tlatent, c=tpeak, and a<c<b ; Fig 1a).